szczyglis-dev/py-gpt/README.md

 - `Vector Store (**kwargs)`: Arguments for vector store (api_key, index_name, etc.).

 - `Additional online data loaders`: List of online data loaders from Llama Hub to use.
+Only for Python version, will not work in compiled version.

 - `DB (ALL), DB (UPDATE), FILES (ALL)`: Index the data – batch indexing is available here.